 - The Rackham Graduate School requires that you submit official academic records/transcripts from each institution where you have earned or will earn a Bachelor’s, Master's, Professional, and/or Doctoral degree.
 Instructions for submitting your records/transcripts to the graduate school are provided below.

-- The Department of Communication and Media requests that all applicants also upload to your online application unofficial or official academic records/transcripts from each institution where you have earned or will earn a Bachelor’s, Master's, Professional, and/or Doctoral degree.
-If you are unable to upload all of these unofficial or official records/transcripts to your online application, please contact the graduate program coordinator at email@example.com for further instructions.
+The Department of Communication and Media also requires that all applicants upload to your online application a second set of official or unofficial academic records/transcripts from each institution where you have earned or will earn a Bachelor’s, Master's, Professional, and/or Doctoral degree.
+If you are unable to 1) submit to the Rackham Graduate School and 2) upload a second set of your official or unofficial records/transcripts to your online application, please contact the graduate program coordinator at firstname.lastname@example.org for further instructions.

 Rackham Graduate School